ChrisFlick/React-Reversi/README.md

 ![Start of game](./images/startOfGame.png)

 ## Playing the game
 A move consists of placing one piece on an empty square.
+The empty circles show you where a valid move is.

 ## Capture
 You can capture vertical, horizontal, and diagonal rows of pieces.
 Also, you can capture more than one row at once.